 5. Promotional Content

 You can even feature sponsored content on your events website, otherwise known as promotional content.
 This could be anything from a blog post, an article, a YouTube video, etc. The list goes on.
 The important thing to remember is to not deviate from the theme of your website.
 If you have an events website, it would make sense to feature a YouTube video covering one of the events previously listed on your website.
 Similarly, you could feature a review article about an event or a blog post relating to the kind of events your website features.
-This is a win-win situation as you are giving space on your website to creative advertisements and backlinks to people’s YouTube channels and blogs, for example.
+This is a win-win situation as you are giving space on your website to create advertisements and backlinks to people’s YouTube channels and blogs, for example.

 6. An eCommerce Store